BrightLine-iTV/blsdk-tvos-spm/README.md

 # BLSDK_TVOS

-SPM of the BrightLine SDK for tvOS
+Swift Package of the BrightLine SDK for tvOS